raphaelbastide/1962/INSTRUCTIONS.md

 #### Models

-An object can be considered as a copy of another model object.
+An object can be considered as a copy of another model object or a [group of objects](#groups).
 Consequently, it will inherit by default of the keys and values of its model.
 Models will be quoted with, as a key: "Model" and as a value: the model object's ID.
 In the following example, the object (ID=6) will inherit the size and Y and Z positions of its model (ID=5).

     ID: 5
         Name: Credit card